 This film explores the history and meaning of a community-based socio-cultural and political practice known as Minga, an indigenous form of protest and resistance.
 The film looks at Minga in the context of armed conflict through the experiences of resistance of the Nasa indigenous communities in the department of Cauca, Colombia.
 It was created by a group of local researchers from the Indigenous Community of Caldono, Resguardo San Lorenzo, Ancestral land Sath Tama Kiwe in 2023.

-Semillero de Investigacion IAP (Curriculum for Research Seedbeds)
+Semillero de Investigacion IAP (Spanish)

 FIND OUT MORE